ColdDevil27/Boogiemanrepo/README.md

 ## About This Repository

-This repository serves as my personal portfolio of programming projects and code experiments.
+This repository serves as a part my personal portfolio of programming projects and code experiments.
 I use this space to publicly store and showcase the various programs and applications I develop.

 ## Purpose and Scope